 I have taken over the upstairs bonus room in our house.
 It is about 500 square feet.
 In it, I have my rather extensive library, a good sound system for playing classical music, a large screen TV for watching sports, Discovery, History, and National Geographic channels when I need a break from writing.
 My window looks out onto a plant and boulder-strewn foothill that rises in front of my house.
 Another window looks down onto the Temecula valley some 2,000 feet below.
 It is quiet and soothing.
 I couldn’t have a better place to write.

 Do you prefer silence or some noise while you write?

 I like to listen to music when I write.
 Most often, I listen to Mozart, Haydn, Telemann, William Boyce, and Beethoven.
-Classical music, played softly, is inspirational and helps me think.
-However, I also like the jazz of Dave Brubeck, Oscar Peterson, The Modern Jazz Quartet, George Shearing, etc. and I will on occasion switch from classical to that.
+Classical music played softly, is inspirational, and helps me think.
+However, I also like the jazz of Dave Brubeck, Oscar Peterson, The Modern Jazz Quartet, George Shearing, etc. and I will, on occasion, switch from classical to that.

 What do you typically drink while writing?

-Very cold iced tea.
+Icy iced tea.

 What challenges have you had in regards to your writing life?

 When I was a working journalist for the Chicago Tribune and then a Dean and Professor of journalism at the University of Illinois, I could never find large enough blocks of time to write consistently.
 Writing requires HUGE amounts of time and long periods of seclusion–things most of us don’t have.
-Therefore, time to write was always my greatest challenge.
-Now that I am no longer administering a college, teaching or working full-time as a journalist I am blessed to have a lot more time to write than I ever thought I would have.
+Therefore, the time to write was always my greatest challenge.
+Now that I am no longer administering a college, teaching, or working full-time as a journalist, I am blessed to have a lot more time to write than I ever thought I would have.